Juniper/terraform-provider-mist/docs/resources/device_switch.md

 - `mac_auth_only` (Boolean) Only if `enable_mac_auth`==`true`
 - `mac_auth_preferred` (Boolean) Only if `enable_mac_auth`==`true` + `mac_auth_only`==`false`, dot1x will be given priority then mac_auth.
 Enable this to prefer mac_auth over dot1x.
 - `mac_auth_protocol` (String) Only if `enable_mac_auth` ==`true`.
 This type is ignored if mist_nac is enabled. enum: `eap-md5`, `eap-peap`, `pap`
-- `mac_limit` (Number) max number of mac addresses, default is 0 for unlimited, otherwise range is 1 or higher, with upper bound constrained by platform
+- `mac_limit` (Number) Max number of mac addresses, default is 0 for unlimited, otherwise range is 1 or higher, with upper bound constrained by platform
 - `mode` (String) enum: `access`, `inet`, `trunk`
-- `mtu` (Number) media maximum transmission unit (MTU) is the largest data unit that can be forwarded without fragmentation.
+- `mtu` (Number) Media maximum transmission unit (MTU) is the largest data unit that can be forwarded without fragmentation.
 The default value is 1514.
 - `networks` (List of String) Only if `mode`==`trunk`, the list of network/vlans
 - `note` (String) Additional note for the port config override
 - `persist_mac` (Boolean) Only if `mode`==`access` and `port_auth`!=`dot1x` whether the port should retain dynamically learned MAC addresses
-- `poe_disabled` (Boolean) whether PoE capabilities are disabled for a port
+- `poe_disabled` (Boolean) Whether PoE capabilities are disabled for a port
 - `port_auth` (String) if dot1x is desired, set to dot1x. enum: `dot1x`
-- `port_network` (String) native network/vlan for untagged traffic
+- `port_network` (String) Native network/vlan for untagged traffic
 - `reauth_interval` (Number) Only if `port_auth`=`dot1x` reauthentication interval range
 - `server_fail_network` (String) Only if `port_auth`==`dot1x` sets server fail fallback vlan
 - `server_reject_network` (String) Only if `port_auth`==`dot1x` when radius server reject / fails
 - `speed` (String) enum: `100m`, `10m`, `1g`, `2.5g`, `5g`, `10g`, `25g`, `40g`, `100g`,`auto`
 - `storm_control` (Attributes) Switch storm control (see [below for nested schema](#nestedatt--local_port_config--storm_control))
-- `stp_edge` (Boolean) when enabled, the port is not expected to receive BPDU frames
+- `stp_edge` (Boolean) When enabled, the port is not expected to receive BPDU frames
 - `stp_no_root_port` (Boolean)
 - `stp_p2p` (Boolean)
-- `use_vstp` (Boolean) if this is connected to a vstp network
+- `use_vstp` (Boolean) If this is connected to a vstp network
-- `voip_network` (String) network/vlan for voip traffic, must also set port_network. to authenticate device, set port_auth
+- `voip_network` (String) Network/vlan for voip traffic, must also set port_network. to authenticate device, set port_auth

 <a id="nestedatt--local_port_config--storm_control"></a>
 ### Nested Schema for `local_port_config.storm_control`

 Optional:

-- `no_broadcast` (Boolean) whether to disable storm control on broadcast traffic
+- `no_broadcast` (Boolean) Whether to disable storm control on broadcast traffic
-- `no_multicast` (Boolean) whether to disable storm control on multicast traffic
+- `no_multicast` (Boolean) Whether to disable storm control on multicast traffic
-- `no_registered_multicast` (Boolean) whether to disable storm control on registered multicast traffic
+- `no_registered_multicast` (Boolean) Whether to disable storm control on registered multicast traffic
-- `no_unknown_unicast` (Boolean) whether to disable storm control on unknown unicast traffic
+- `no_unknown_unicast` (Boolean) Whether to disable storm control on unknown unicast traffic
-- `percentage` (Number) bandwidth-percentage, configures the storm control level as a percentage of the available bandwidth
+- `percentage` (Number) Bandwidth-percentage, configures the storm control level as a percentage of the available bandwidth